nousr/deep-image-prior/README.md

 ## Edits made to this repo by Katherine Crowson

+I have added several features to this repository for use in creating higher quality generative art (feature visualization probably also benefits):

 * [Deformable convolutions](https://arxiv.org/abs/1703.06211) have been added.

 * Higher quality non-learnable upsampling filters (bicubic, Lanczos) have been added, with matching downsampling filters.
 A bilinear downsampling filter which low pass filters properly has also been added.